Agents

 max_turns iterations):

-- Build prompt with system instructions + memory context
+- Build prompt with system instructions and adapter state

 - Call LLM with available tools